 - The main lacrimal gland that is located above the outer eye

-- The accessory lacrimal glands that are located within the eyelids
+- The accessory lacrimal glands located within the eyelids

-The main lacrimal gland is responsible for reflex tear production, such as during crying or exposure to irritants to the nose or the eye.
+The main lacrimal gland controls reflex tear production.
+For example, during crying or exposure to irritants to the nose or the eye.
 The accessory lacrimal glands are responsible for the baseline tears production, which keep the eye surface moist.
-Tears are then drained through tiny openings in the eyelids that are connected to the nasal cavity through the tear duct.
+Tears then drain through tiny openings in the eyelids that connect to the nasal cavity through the tear duct.

 Tear production and drainage is a continuous balanced dynamic process.
 Therefore, any disturbance of this balance could lead to excessive watering.